Anna Meixner: Playing career

 In May 2020, she announced her return to Sweden to play for Brynäs IF.
-She started the 2020–21 SDHL season strongly, scoring six goals in the first five games, as Brynäs became the last remaining undefeated team in the league, and winning the first Goal of the Week award for the season.
+She had a strong start to the 2020–21 SDHL season, scoring six goals in the first five games, as Brynäs became the last remaining undefeated team in the league, and winning the first Goal of the Week award for the season.

+On June 10, 2024, she was drafted in the sixth round, 32nd overall, by PWHL Ottawa in the 2024 PWHL draft.
+On June 27, 2024, she signed a one-year contract with the Ottawa Charge.
+During the 2024–25 season, she recorded one goal and one assist in 28 games.
+On July 10, 2025, she signed a one-year contract extension with the Charge.

-International
+International play

 Meixner took part in the 2012 Winter Youth Olympics and won a silver medal with Austria in the women's ice hockey tournament.